 Date of source: Monday, May 31, 2021

-The Refugee Leadership Training Project was initiated by EO Metterdaad in 2019 with a mission to support community development amongst refugees in Cairo.
-The RLT project commenced in February 2020 based on a recognized need for improved leadership amongst increasing refugee populations, and because...
+The Refugee Leadership Training Project was initiated by the Center for Arab-West Understanding with support by EO Metterdaad in 2019 with a mission to support community development amongst refugees in Cairo.
+The RLT project commenced in February 2020 and was completed in spring 2021.
+The project...

 Date of source: Saturday, September 26, 2020